Last updated on 21 April 2023

 2. Year started smoking (if smoker)

-CHAS/PG/MG cardholders who are Healthier SG enrolees would be eligible for the Healthier SG Chronic Tier, which provides percentage-based subsidies for a whitelist of drug products at capped selling prices.
+CHAS/PG/MG cardholders who are Healthier SG enrollees can opt to use the Healthier SG Chronic Tier at their enrolled clinic, which provides percentage-based subsidies for a whitelist of drug products sold within the MOH price caps.
 When making claims, GPs will need to submit the quantities and selling prices for each whitelisted drug product prescribed.

-Details on the GP annual service fee for enrolees with hypertension can be found in the Healthier SG Letter of Appointment.
-Enrolment Programme Agreement.
+Details on the GP Annual Service Fee for enrollees with hypertension can be found in the Healthier SG Enrolment Programme Agreement.